mikolajroszak/qsp-protocol-node/README.md

 To run with a custom account:

 1. Create a new account (e.g., using MyEtherWallet).
 Record the passphrase, the new account Ethereum address, and store the keystore file in an accessible location
 1. In `deployment/local/config.yaml/testnet/account/id`, specify the Ethereum address and in `deployment/local/config.yaml/testnet/account/keystore_file`, specify the path to the keystore file.
+The address must be in the **checksum** format.
 Example:
     ```text
     account:
       id: !!str "0x60463b7Ee0c3D33deF3A05313597B1300F6dE62B"